sdslabs/beast/docs/Setup.md

 active = true

 # The following fields are required only while hosting a competition on beast
+# This section contains information about the competition to be hosted
+# Structure of the sections with the acceptable fields are:

+# Required Fields

 # Name of the competition
-name = "" # Name of the competition
+name = ""

-# Some information about the competition
+# About the competition
-about = "" # About the competition
+about = ""

-# Information about the timings of starting and ending of competition
-starting_time = "" # Starting time of competition wrt time zone in `16:31:23 UTC: +05:30, 17th February 2021, Wednesday` format
+# Starting time of competition wrt time zone in `16:31:23 UTC: +05:30, 17th February 2021, Wednesday` format
+starting_time = ""

-ending_time = "" # Ending time of competition wrt time zone in `16:31:23 UTC: +05:30, 17th February 2021, Wednesday` format
+# Ending time of competition wrt time zone in `16:31:23 UTC: +05:30, 17th February 2021, Wednesday` format
+ending_time = ""

-timezone = "" # Time zone for reference in `Asia/Calcutta: UTC +05:30` format
+# Time zone for reference in `Asia/Calcutta: UTC +05:30` format
+timezone = ""

+# Optional fields

+# Prizes for the competition winners
+prizes = ""

+# Absolute path of logo file.
+Default logo dir is in the "BEAST_GLOBAL_DIR/assets/"
+logo_url = ""
 ```

 Along with this configuration file we also need one more configuration file which is used by beast static content provider